9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ```
 ::::

-For our purposes, it doesn\'t matter whether we use a lazy or strict
+For our purposes, it doesn't matter whether we use a lazy or strict
-`ByteString`, so we\'ve somewhat arbitrarily chosen the lazy kind.
+`ByteString`, so we've somewhat arbitrarily chosen the lazy kind.

-We\'ll use a straightforward data type to represent PGM images.
+We'll use a straightforward data type to represent PGM images.

 :::: captioned-content
 ::: caption